LucasCoraca/M365-Unlocked/doc/classes/ActionButton.md

 ## ActionButton Class

-This class is responsible to handle action button functionality it is able to detect single and double button press.
+This class is responsible to handle action button functionality.

+It is able to detect single and double button presses.

 ## How it works

-After the first button is pressed it starts counting time, if the button is pressed more than once it adds to a counter.
+After the button is pressed for the first time a timer is started, if the button is pressed more than once it adds to a counter.

 If the button is not pressed for more than 500 milliseconds then the timer and